Written by Undergraduate Global Ambassador, Paula Cevallos.

 To conclude, yes Hult isn’t the biggest university neither is the one that has been around the longest, but it is most certainly one that has exploited its potential in ways that other universities haven’t.
 It offers you the opportunity to study in some of the greatest business centers, share classes with people from all over the world who might in the future become your business partners or your entry to different markets, it offers great academic material with hands-on projects and lectures, it awards scholarships and financial aid, and it has a master degree program that allows you to get double the outcome in less time.
 Above all, the greatest thing about this institution that I can proudly call My University is that it is always updating, and the best is yet to come.

-If you’d like to know more about student life at Hult, get in touch with a student ambassador on this page.
+If you’d like to know more about student life at Hult, get in touch with a student ambassador.

 Paula Cevallos is an undergraduate student majoring in Marketing at the Hult San Francisco campus.
 She’s passionate about travel and outdoor activities.
 Outside of the classroom, she’s an active member in Hult San Francisco Toastmasters Club, Fashion & Business Club, Hult SAS Big Brother Club, and Hult Running Club.
 She’s also a Hult Global Ambassador.